Empire Theatre (42nd Street): Original design

 The theater had 750 seats on three levels.
 These were proportioned in "slender", "medium", and "stout" widths for patrons of different sizes.
 The side walls were steeply angled to give the impression that the auditorium was larger than it actually was.
 The auditorium was decorated with ancient Egyptian and Greek details.
 These included a proscenium arch decorated with sphinxes and winged disks.
-The proscenium was flanked by smaller arches, each of which contained two levels with two boxes.
-The boxes stepped downward toward the stage, and the fronts of each box were decorated with sculpted medallions, flanked by sculpted figures.
+The proscenium was flanked by smaller arches, each of which contained two levels with two boxes each.
+The boxes stepped down toward the stage, and the fronts of each box were decorated with sculpted medallions, flanked by sculpted figures.
 The boxes were removed in the 1930s when the theater was converted into a burlesque venue.

-The sounding board, above the proscenium arch, featured a mural depicting three robed women dancing to music.
-The French artist Arthur Brounet painted the mural.
-According to The New York Times, the women depicted in the mural may have actually been based on different outfits Eltinge wore.
+The sounding board above the proscenium arch contained a mural, which depicted three robed women dancing to music and was painted by French artist Arthur Brounet.
+According to The New York Times, the women depicted in the mural may have been based on different outfits Eltinge wore.
 The auditorium contains a domed ceiling.
 There was originally a chandelier hanging from the center of the ceiling, but it was removed in the 1930s.

 Current design

-When the theater was renovated, the steeply-raked balcony levels were replaced with mezzanines that contained restaurants.
+When the theater building was repurposed in 1998, the steeply-raked balcony levels were replaced with mezzanines that contained restaurants.
 Escalators pass through the former proscenium arch to the newer multiplex screens above.
 There are three levels of lobbies, which lead to the screening rooms.
 The former auditorium comprises the first two stories, while the concession stand is on the third story.
 The movie screens are spread across five stories, connected by 14 escalators.
 The multiplex contains an additional six mezzanines, which are connected by elevators.
 In addition to the proscenium arch, other decorative details remain intact within the multiplex's lobby.
 A portion of the AMC multiplex is located on a truss above the original Empire Theatre building, which measures 20 ft deep and is placed 60 ft above ground level.

 The screening rooms originally had 4,916 seats in total, although this had been reduced to 4,764 seats by 2011.
 Each of the 25 rooms contains a curved screen spanning the width of the room.
 The rooms contain stadium seating, with each row being 18 in higher than the one in front of it.
 The rooms each contain up to 600 seats.
 On the sixth story are seven smaller screens, which are used for independent, foreign-language, and art films.
 Two of the screening rooms include leather seats, which were intended for large gatherings such as business presentations and private parties.
 In addition, there is a private 60-seat screening room that can be rented out for events.
 In total, the multiplex had 34 plasma screens and seven projectors when it opened; some of the screens were located within the lobby.
 When the theater opened, all of its screening rooms contained digital audio systems.